Supply Chain Self-Assessment

 5

-My organization uses a centralized platform (ie ERP like Netsuite or SAP) to manage our supply chain and financial activities.
+My organization uses an Enterprise Resource Planning system (e.g., Netsuite, Sage, Odoo) to manage our supply chain and financial activities.

 My organization has moved away from spreadsheets to manage supply chain activities like purchasing, receiving, order fulfillment, and inventory.